namman/namman.github.com/source/_posts/2012-12-31-git-cheat-sheet.markdown

 git log --oneline -5
 ```

+# Checkout a version of a file from a previous commit into working tree
+git checkout <hash of previous commit> <path of file>

 Revert to particular commit
 ```bash
 git reset <hash of commit you want to revert to>